by Matt Gibson

-Sterilized Loam Compost – This is a combination of sand, silt and clay that has been treated to insure that there are undesirable chemicals or organisms growing in it.
+Sterilized Loam Compost – This is a combination of sand, silt and clay that has been treated to insure that there are not any undesirable chemicals or organisms growing in it.
 Typically, loam has a higher percentage of sand and silt than it does clay.

 What Is Soil?

 Soil is the top layer of the earth.
 Soils are made from various proportions of sand, silt, clay, and small amounts of organic matter in and on the earth as well as years service past me… The natural medium in which to grow plants is indoors.
 A publication from the EPA said there are more than 70,000 different types of soil out there.

 Soil formation occurs when many things happen to interact over a period of up to 1,000 years.
 Air, water, decaying plant life, rock, animal life, and chemicals all interacting, as well as plant roots and lichens wearing down rocks, creating new soil, and roots and oxygen help to loosen and aerate it.

 After several growing seasons using this soil, you will need to amend the soil and add soil to get the nutrient levels back to a suitable level.
 That is where compost becomes important.